Top stockpicker T. Rowe Price has boosted bonds, cash allocations

 NEW YORK (Reuters) - Winning stockpicker T. Rowe Price Group Inc (TROW.O) has a message for investors: do not give up on bonds.

-“We’ve been lowering our allocation to stocks and have increased our allocation to bonds as well as cash,” in multi-asset portfolios, said Charles Shriver, co-head of the Asset Allocation Committee at T. Rowe Price, describing changes over the past “several quarters.”
+“We’ve been lowering our allocation to stocks and have increased our allocation to bonds as well as cash,” said Charles Shriver, co-head of the Asset Allocation Committee at T. Rowe Price, describing changes over the past “several quarters.”

 “We have been reducing the risk profile in our portfolios,” Shriver told Reuters.